-Involuntary manslaughter charges were filed against actor Alec Baldwin, after a gun with which he was rehearsing on a movie set discharged, killing the cinematographer and wounding the director.
-But the charges were dropped after new evidence revealed that the gun had been modified before it arrived on the set, thus weakening the government's argument that the gun could not have fired unless Baldwin pulled the trigger.
-The dismissal of the charges against Baldwin does not affect the involuntary manslaughter charges filed against Hannah Gutierrez-Reed, the film's armorer, who was responsible for weapons on the set and allegedly loaded the gun mistakenly with live ammunition.
+Involuntary manslaughter charges were filed against actor Alec Baldwin after a gun with which he was rehearsing on a movie set discharged, killing the cinematographer and wounding the director.
+The charges were dropped after evidence suggested that the gun had been modified before it arrived on the set, thus weakening the government's argument that the gun could not have fired unless Baldwin pulled the trigger.
+But after new forensic evidence supported the government's theory, a grand jury indicted Baldwin on involuntary manslaughter charges.
+The trial judge denied Baldwin's motion to dismiss the charge on the ground that prosecutors violated their duty of impartiality by failing to present exculpatory evidence to the grand jurors, setting up a potential trial in the summer of 2024.
+See Julia Jacobs, Judge Denies 'Rust' Actor's Bid to Dismiss Indictment, N.Y.
+TIMES, May 25, 2024, at A16.

+The film's armorer, Hannah Gutierrez-Reed, who was responsible for weapons on the set and mistakenly loaded the gun with a round of live ammunition, was convicted of involuntary manslaughter and received the maximum sentence of 18 months in prison.
+She plans to appeal.
+See Julia Jacobs, 'Rust' Armorer Is Sentenced to 18 Months for Involuntary Manslaughter, N.Y.
+TIMES, Apr.
+17, 2024, at A17.
 The first assistant director, who oversaw safety on the set and handed the gun to Baldwin, pled guilty to negligent use of a deadly weapon in exchange for a sentence of six months' probation.
 See Graham Bowley & Julia Jacobs, Prosecutors to Dismiss Charges Against Baldwin in 'Rust' Shooting, N.Y.
 TIMES, Apr.
 21, 2023, at A20.